GoogleCloudPlatform/cloud-bigtable-examples/java/wordcount-mapreduce/README.md

 Use the provided helper script to create a cluster.
 (Must be run after `mvn package`)

     $ chmod +x cluster.sh
-    $ ./cluster.sh create <nameOfcluster> <bucket> [<zone>]
+    $ ./cluster.sh create <bucket> [<clusterName> [<zone>]]

-* `<nameOfcluster>` can be anything, but we suggest using "**dp**" as is in the `pom.xml` file.
+* `<nameOfcluster>` can be anything the default is "**dp**" as is in the `pom.xml` file.
 * `<bucket>` should be the same name as the bucket you created earlier and set into the `pom.xml`.
 * `<zone>` should be the same as in your `pom.xml` and ideally will be in the same zone as your Cloud Bigtable cluster.

-The command by default spins up 4 n1-standard-4 worker nodes and a single n1-standard-2 node.
+The command by default spins up 4 n1-standard-4 worker nodes and a single n1-standard-4 node.

 The actual gcloud command:

     gcloud beta dataproc clusters create dp --bucket MYBUCKET --initialization-actions \
-    gs://MYBUCKET/dp-mr-hb-init.sh --num-workers 4 --zone us-central1-b \
+    gs://MYBUCKET/bigtable-dataproc-init.sh --num-workers 4 --zone us-central1-b \
-    --master-machine-type n1-standard-2 --worker-machine-type n1-standard-4
+    --master-machine-type n1-standard-4 --worker-machine-type n1-standard-4

 Note the **Initialization Actions** script tells Cloud Dataproc how to use Cloud Bigtable and connects it to the Cloud Bigtable cluster you configured in the `pom.xml` file.